The flimsier the historical evidence, the more entertaining the characters and stories.Diogenes (me, not the philosopher)

 The story of Diogenes reminds us of the old truism about taking time to dig deeper rather than rushing to judgement.
 Diogenes and his master Antisthenes are regarded as the original Cynics, founders of the Cynic school of philosophy.
 Cynicism, an unappealing and unpleasant attribute, well described by HG Wells as “humour in ill health” is defined by the OED as “[b]elieving that people are motivated purely by self-interest; distrustful of human sincerity or integrity” and “[c]oncerned only with one’s own interests and typically disregarding accepted standards in order to achieve them.”
 But the name ‘cynic’ actually derives from the Greek for ‘dog-like’ and was a reference to the extreme squalor in which Diogenes and others chose to live.

 And so we come to the fictional Diogenes Club, first mentioned in Memoirs of Sherlock Holmes.
 Containing “the most unsociable and unclubable [sic] men in town”, its members were expected to ignore each other and talking was not permitted under any circumstances.
 Eccentric, peculiar, unconventional — the name ‘Diogenes’ seems fitting.
-Yet the word ‘cosmopolitan’ — citizen of the world — possibly originated with Diogenes.
+But Diogenes matters for another reason, too.
+The word ‘cosmopolitan’ — citizen of the world — possibly originated with him.
 In these days of growing intolerance, rampant bigotry and narrow-minded xenophobia, at levels not witnessed since the 1930s, this minor fact, apart from anything else, seems to me to recommend him as a figure of interest.